Severe storm chance Wednesday, here’s what to know

 DENVER (KDVR) — The Pinpoint Weather team has issued a Pinpoint Weather Alert Day for Wednesday due to severe storm chances.

-Meteorologist Travis Michels said there will be a slight risk for severe storms.
+Meteorologist Travis Michels said there will be a slight risk of severe storms.

 What is the severe weather outlook?